SerufuYua/training_timer/README.md

 The app is designed for the Windows platform, becouse all similar apps are designed for mobile devices and nothing simple and usable for Windows.

+The application is completely free and open source.

 A port to Android may be planned for the future.

 ## Binaries